Frnt-End/Color-Picker-Theme-UI/README.md

 ![Preview](prev.jpg "Preview")

-Use the color picker on the right to play around with the color theme.

 👉 [Watch DEMO](https://color-picker-customize-theme.vercel.app/)

 ## 📁 Project Details

 - **React / Vite / TypeScript / Tailwind** app.
-- **App.tsx** is the main page.
+- Use the color picker on the right to play around with the color theme.

 ## 🌈 Localhost View